 The Local Government Chronicle suggests that at least 10 other local authorities are preparing to issue section 114 notices.
 The sector will look very closely at how the Minister treats Northamptonshire, so what contingency arrangements does he have in place should other authorities fall over the cliff edge?
 What guarantees can he give from the Dispatch Box that services in Northamptonshire and across the country will be protected by his Department?
 Will he join Sally Keeble, Gareth Eales and Beth Miller—Labour’s candidates in Northamptonshire—in calling for the appointment of commissioners to fix this mess?

 It was announced last night on Twitter that the Secretary of State was in the process of politically fixing the financial mess he has made for his Tory Back-Bench friends.
 Two years ago, the transitional grant scheme gave out an additional £3 million of funding, but 80% of that went to Conservative-controlled councils, 70% of which were county councils.
-In contrast, metropolitan districts got only an extra 2%, despite being the hardest hit.
+By contrast, metropolitan districts got only an extra 2%, despite being the hardest hit.
 In the light of that, we will be watching the Minister and his Department very carefully, because all councils are financially stretched and all councils deserve fairness.

 I thank the hon.
 Gentleman for welcoming me—albeit lukewarmly—to the Dispatch Box.
 He talks about the Secretary of State, but it is this Secretary of State who has taken action with regard to Northamptonshire.
 It was this Secretary of State who, in response to the negative opinions of the external auditors and the LGA peer review, decided to commission an independent inspection at the end of last year.
 That is exactly what responsible government looks like, and the Secretary of State should be commended for taking swift action.